RopSEA/GraphicsProjects/README.md

 ## Project 1

+For project one it was have basically the same render as assignment 8 but instead we are creating a shadow with the use of of directional and point lighting. showing they have diffrent shadows depending on the lighting used.

+## Project 2

-For project one it was have basically the same render as assignment 8 but to then calculate the shadow by using a shadow map in a 2 step rendering process.
+For project two it was have basically the same render as assignment 8 but to then calculate the shadow by using a shadow map in a 2 step rendering process.
 First being the first render without shadow then create a shadow map with this map we can map the shadows onto the next and fianl render.

-## Project 2

 ## Project 3